PyJaipur/100DaysOfCode/gauravrock/README.md

 ## Day - -10 : Jan 10th 2019
 -completed the Python Data Science Toolbox (Part 1) and explored the core of functions in python including the lambda and various methods in functions like map and filter.
 Ultimately the goal was to work with the Dataset.
 [here certificate](https://www.datacamp.com/statement-of-accomplishment/course/24f17e2fadc17109b6fce16a10ddcd106ac6fcd6)
+## Day - -11 : Jan 11th 2019
+- #day11 Worked with open lane detection🛣️ using OpenCV, This is one of the computer vision problems to tackle in Self-driving cars🚗 in the 21st century i.e., to develop more precise algorithms for detection.🤖🧐
+## Day - -12 : Jan 12th 2019
+- worked with coding problem on hackearth and other hackerrank
+## Day - -13 : Jan 13th 2019
+- worked with competitve programming on various portals and started working with pyjudge project.
+## Day - -14 : Jan 13th 2019
+- learn the basic of git and how to embed that to the project.
+## Day - -15 : Jan 13th 2019
+- learn the core basics of probability and statistics.
+Understanding the Frequent ist and Bayesian statistics is fun📏📎 and also understood the difference b/w relative frequency and probability when applied to sample and population of data.